 ‘I try to avoid words like “addiction” or “dependence” because it can induce fear and reduce rapport, in my experience.
 If I can, I will try to find the underlying factor that is causing the sleeplessness, whether it’s work, stress, anxiety, grief, and offer suggestions aimed at the same end result of getting a good night’s sleep.’

-Taren Gill MPS, a former ECP PSA National Board member and owner of Priceline Maryborough in Victoria, also believes in meeting requests with compassion.
+Taren Gill FPS, a former ECP PSA National Board member and owner of Priceline Maryborough in Victoria, also believes in meeting requests with compassion.
 However, she counsels not to be afraid to decline supply if a patient is deemed at risk on evaluation.

 ‘Most people appreciate us putting their safety first,’ she says, while acknowledging that these interactions can be easier in a small town where local pharmacists know patients and their GPs.